seth586/guides/FreeNAS/freenas_7_joule.md

 ### Install WinSCP
 https://winscp.net/eng/download.php

-Log into your freenas server using your root privileges, and navigate to the following folder (change as necessary):
+With WinSCP, log into your freenas server using your root privileges, and navigate to the following folder (change as necessary):
 ```
 /mnt/volume0/iocage/jails/bitcoin/root/home/bitcoin/.lnd/data/chain/bitcoin/mainnet
 ```